arsitektur-jaringan-komputer/Modul-Jarkom/Modul-2/DNS/README DNS - English.md

 ### 1.2.C Setting nameserver in client

+#### What is nameserver?

+A nameserver is like a guide that provides directions on the internet.
+When you type a website name (for example, www.example.com) in your browser, the nameserver is responsible for finding out where that website is located and telling the browser its IP address.

 The domain that we create will not be immediately recognized by the client, so we have to change the nameserver settings on our client.